wintvelt/sst-test/README.md

     - `git init`
 2. Set the name of your own package
     - open `package.json` and change the name of your service, and version number
-    - also change the name in `sst.json`
+    - also change the name in `sst.json` - this will be used in all infra stacks (lambda etc)
 3. Initial commit (locally) , via vscode direct, or
     - `git add .`
     - `git commit -m "Initial commit"`